FAQ Regarding Amity's Water

-Project #3) The City is still awaiting an update regarding the archaeological survey done along the path of the new water intake point and transmission line to the treatment facility.
+Project #1) The City is still awaiting an update regarding the archaeological survey done along the path of the new water intake point and transmission line to the treatment facility.
 We are also working to rescope the size of this project and to obtain the required additional funding.

 First, the City has spent time and money to conduct the engineering development, design, and planning of the work to be done regarding the projects listed previously.
 The City has put considerable effort into minimizing the environmental impact of the work to be done while meeting other State and Federal regulations regarding infrastructure projects of this magnitude.
 There has been considerable effort put into designing the system to be effective and efficient now and into the future, once completed.
 Also, the City is establishing procedures and plans to ensure that the "turning dirt" phase of the project(s) has a minimal impact on the ability of the City to provide water and sewer service.